OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 For this tutorial:
 * infinite loops - a way to repeat actions over and over again
-* python math - integers, floats, and conversions
+* Python math - integers, floats, and conversions
 * timing - simple delay

 #### Infinite Loops
-As you may know by now, infinite loops in python (and many other languages) can be simply implemented with a loop that always evaluates true:
+As you may know by now, infinite loops in Python (and many other languages) can be simply implemented with a loop that always evaluates true:
 ```
 while(True):
 	#Code To Be Repeated Forever Goes Here